Upcoming in spring 2014:

-Jacey Bedford writes fantasy and science fiction, she's been published on both sides of the Atlantic and has three books coming out from DAW in the USA from late 2014 onwards.Empire of Dust and Crossways (two linked space operas) plus Winterwood (a historical set in 1800 with a cross-dressing female privateer captain, a jealous ghost and a wolf shapechanger).
+Jacey Bedford writes fantasy and science fiction, she's been published on both sides of the Atlantic and has three books coming out from DAW in the USA from November 2014 onwards.Empire of Dust- A Psi-tech Novel and Crossways (two linked space operas) plus Winterwood (a historical set in 1800 with a cross-dressing female privateer captain, a jealous ghost and a wolf shapechanger).

 In the meantime expect a short story collection in Spring 2013 from Speculicious (Fringeworks) a British small press.

 She's co-organiser of the Milford Writers' Conference, an annual workshopping week for a small group of published SF writers.